Maximum Late Rent Fees By State

 Wyoming No maximum, must be reasonable

-In addition to the state requirement, be sure to check your local laws, which may be different.
+Local laws may have stricter requirements than the statewide standard.
 For example, California state law does not regulate late rent fees, but West Hollywood Municipal Code limits the fee to 1% of the monthly rent.

-Based on existing state laws and case law, approximately 5% to 10% of the monthly rent payment is a reasonable amount to charge for late rent.
-Alternatively, landlords can determine a reasonable fee based on the actual cost of the late rent, like the fee for a late mortgage payment.
+Most statutory law and caselaw points to 5%-10% of the monthly rent payment as a reasonable amount to charge for late rent.
+It’s also reasonable for a landlord to set a fee based on actual costs incurred by a late rent payment, in a similar way as the fee for a late mortgage payment.

 Sources